Thomas E. Hutchins

-Thomas E. Hutchins, born in Baltimore, Maryland, was a member of the Maryland House of Delegates for District 28, which covers a portion of Charles County, Maryland, prior to being selected to be the secretary of Maryland State Police.
+Thomas E. Hutchins (born October 7, 1945) is an American politician who was a member of the Maryland House of Delegates for District 28, which covers a portion of Charles County, Maryland, prior to being selected to be the secretary of Maryland State Police.

 Education

-Delegate Hutchins graduated from Calvert Senior High School in Prince Frederick, Maryland.
+Hutchins was born in Baltimore and graduated from Calvert Senior High School in Prince Frederick, Maryland.
 He holds a master's degree in state and local government from the University of Maryland, University College, with undergraduate degrees in law enforcement and sociology from UMUC and an associate degree from Charles County Community College in criminal justice.
 Hutchins has graduated from several significant professional schools associated with law enforcement and military professions.
 He is a 1990 graduate of the United States Army Sergeants Major Academy in El Paso, Texas, and a graduate of the 29th FBI National Executive Institute in Quantico, Virginia, and the Command Programme, Bramshill Police College in Bramshill, England.

 In February 2005 then Colonel Hutchins was presented with an honorary degree from the College of Southern Maryland for his dedication to the college in which he began his academic quest and for bringing focus to the importance of public service based on his two lifetime careers in the fields of military and law enforcement.
 Hutchins founded a scholarship endowment for military veterans who enroll in the law enforcement/public safety academic track at the College of Southern Maryland.